MicrosoftDocs/windows-powershell-docs/docset/windows/appx/Get-NonRemovableAppsPolicy.md

 This command gets information about all installed app packages which have been previously configured as non-removable.

-### Example 2: Get all non-removable apps from an offline windows image
+### Example 2: Get all non-removable apps from an offline Windows image
 ```
 PS C:\> Get-NonRemovableAppsPolicy -Path ".\wim\image.wim"
 ```